 Putting the business on the market?
 Valuing the business to set the right asking price or make an acceptable offer is half the battle.
-Stray but a little and the deal is bound to go south.
+Stray but a little and the deal will likely go south.

 You have a choice of three approaches to business valuation, namely the asset, income, and market.
-Of these three ways, measuring business worth based on its income goes to the core of why businesses are created – putting money into the owners’ pockets.
+And of these three ways, measuring business worth based on its income goes to the core of why businesses are created – putting money into the owners’ pockets.

 Smart business people always look for the best opportunity to invest their hard earned money.
-Figuring out if you get the financial returns for all your trouble is what income valuation is all about.
-You can review a number of business opportunities and measure their value by comparing their ability to generate income at an acceptable level of risk.
+So figuring out if you get the financial returns for all your trouble forms the foundation of income based valuation.
+Importantly, you can review a number of business opportunities and measure their value by comparing their ability to generate income at an acceptable level of risk.

-Risk in investment is the other key element of measuring business value.
-If you anticipate some income in the future, how sure are you of getting it on time and in full measure?
-This depends on how risky the business investment is.
+Risk in investment represents the other key element of measuring business value.
+If you anticipate some income in the future, how do you know you will get it on time and in full measure?
+This depends the risk of the business investment.